Published on April 22, 2020

-Let’s talk about a subject that a lot of the population deals with but not a lot of people talk about: feminine hygiene products.
-The subject is not talked about often, and that has contributed to the lack of knowledge being shared about the tremendous impact disposable feminine hygiene products have on the environment.
-Additionally, some people also dispose of these disposable feminine hygiene products incorrectly by flushing them down the toilet, which can lead to clogs in the sewer system.
-It’s time to talk about some healthy, environmentally friendly feminine hygiene alternatives.
+Let’s talk about a subject that a lot of the population deals with but not a lot of people talk about: menstrual products.
+The subject is not talked about often, and that has contributed to the lack of knowledge being shared about the tremendous impact disposable menstrual products have on the environment.
+Additionally, some people also dispose of these disposable menstrual products incorrectly by flushing them down the toilet, which can lead to clogs in the sewer system.
+It’s time to talk about some healthy, environmentally friendly menstrual alternatives.

 The average menstruating individual uses approximately 11,000 disposable hygiene products, like tampons or pads, in a lifetime.
 This contributes to 12 billion pads and 7 million tampons going into the landfills annually1 (not to mention the total impact of producing, shipping, and packaging these products).
 These products are readily accessible and available to most people, yet many are unaware of the risky ingredients these products contain and what happens to them once they’re tossed out.

-In the US, the Food and Drug Administration classes feminine hygiene products as medical devices, not personal care products.
+In the US, the Food and Drug Administration classes menstrual products as medical devices, not personal care products.
 This subconsciously allows people to believe that disposables are not only the most convenient option, but also have no health risk.
-Light reading material in the bathroom has made us aware of TSS (Toxic Shock Syndrome), but did you know that there are other dangers to disposable feminine hygiene use?
+Light reading material in the bathroom has made us aware of TSS (Toxic Shock Syndrome), but did you know that there are other dangers to disposable menstrual products use?
 Check out this article for a detailed list.
 Don’t forget, because the FDA classifies them as medical devices, companies aren’t required to disclose what’s in them.

 The plastic problem